-In June 2016, 27-year-old Amanda Phillips was killed in a truck crash in Inman Square.
+In June 2016, a 27-year-old woman was killed in a truck crash in Inman Square.
 The cyclist first collided with an open Jeep door, then was hit by a landscaping truck.

 In October 2016, a cyclist was seriously injured in a Cambridge truck crash in Kendall Square.

-A few days later, Bernard Lavin, 60, died in a tractor-trailer accident in Porter Square in Cambridge.
+Just a few days later, a 60-year-old cyclist died in a tractor-trailer accident in Porter Square in Cambridge.

 How Truck vs. Bicycle Crashes Happen

-Trucks of any size carrying unsecured loads - such as furniture or construction equipment - are another growing problem for cyclists.
+Trucks of any size carrying unsecured loads - such as furniture or construction equipment - are another hazard for cyclists.